alphagov/content-block-editor/README.md

 A (very rough) prototype containing much of these features can be found in the [Prototype directory](./prototype).
 The most interesting stuff can be found in the [monaco.js file](./prototype/js/monaco.js)

+## Demo

+You can see a [demo of the work so far here](https://alphagov.github.io/content-block-editor/)